uhvogala/kacanopen/doc/Installation.md

 - lincan

 	For use with [LinCan](http://ortcan.sourceforge.net/lincan/) kernel drivers.

+- dummy

+	Dummy driver with explanatory comments to be used as a stub for custom drivers.

+- dynamic_posix

+	This meta driver links to an arbitrary CanFestival-compatible driver at runtime.
+You can choose the driver by setting the environment variable CAN to the full path to the binary. dynamic_posix works on [POSIX](https://en.wikipedia.org/wiki/POSIX)-compatible operating systems.

 You can also use any driver from the [CanFestival](http://www.canfestival.org/), as they are binary-compatible.
 They also have Windows drivers.